icecream17/Stuff/writing/walk.md

 $$\sum \vec{F} = m \vec{a}$$

+Where $\vec{F}$ is force, $\sum$ is the sum so $\sum \vec{F}$ is the total force, $m$ is mass, and $\vec{a}$ is acceleration.
+Arrows over variables indicate a variable is a vector: it is a numerical amount also associated with a direction.

+## Vector

+A vector is a magnitude and direction.
+For example, a rocket leaving Earth typically has a large upwards force vector of thrust overpowering a smaller downwards acceleration vector of gravity and a much smaller friction force.

+A vector can be visualized as an arrow.
+The sum of two vectors can simply be calculated by connecting the two arrows together.

+To verify intuition, consider an object being pushed by two equal and opposite forces.
+By intuition, the sum or net force is zero.
+Likewise when many arrows cancel out and end up back where it started, the net force is zero.

+A walking example: walking against the direction of a treadmill, some of your force is cancelled out by the opposite direction of the treadmill.
+Walking with the direction of the treadmill, or say an escalator, your movement combines with/is added on top of the treadmill or escalator's movement.
+And if for some reason a treadmill is going diagonally backwards and to the left while you move forwards, the sum direction is that some forwards and backwards movement cancels out and you also move left.

 ## Acceleration

 If you already have speed, you will keep that speed until friction or some other obstacle interferes.